 Why the ranges?
 If you're employed, these guidelines factor in the average length of unemployment – four months – as well as the potential for other needs.
 If you’re retired, you face many of the same potential emergencies (excluding a job loss) – except you are now also responsible for creating your own "paycheck" for your everyday expenses.

 Regardless of whether you're working or not, you may also want to look into your access to a personal line of credit.
-It can help you supplement your emergency savings if the need arises.
+It can help you supplement your emergency fund if the need arises.

 While you might think “the more, the better,” that isn’t necessarily the case.
 Having too much of your savings sitting in cash can be an issue, especially when you’re investing for long-term goals such as retirement.
 Ultimately, your cash strategy can be a key factor in your long-term financial success.